Singapore Company Incorporation for Non-Singapore Residents

 - It generally requires a company to be active and at least 6 months old (meaning the company should be registered 6 months before submitting the EP application)

-- Approval mainly depends on declared fix income (more than S$3600), Position/Designation, Educational Qualification, Skills and Past Work Experience
+- Approval mainly depends on declared fix income (at least S$4500), Position/Designation, Educational Qualification, Skills and Past Work Experience

 - Estimated processing time of 7 days by online submission (Note that for online submission you need to apply for an EP Online account with Singapore Ministry of Manpower and this application requires about 10 working days).